Skip to content

 © Trans relevant sessions at IAS 2025 Conference on HIV Science

-Are you attending the 13th IAS Conference on HIV Science from 13 to 17 July in Kigali, Rwanda?
+If you missed the 13th IAS Conference on HIV Science from 13 to 17 July in Kigali, Rwanda, dont’t worry, you can now check out what happened at some of the sessions.

-Here you will find a list with some of the sessions that might be of your interest, as they will feature trans and gender diverse activists and allies, or will address some of our communities issues.
+Here you will find a list with some of the sessions that featured trans and gender diverse activists and allies or have address some of our communities issues, challenges and needs.

 We encourage you to explore the full program to find additional sessions that resonate with your interests and needs.